 These days, voice actors are everywhere—you can hear their work in video games, audiobooks, Saturday morning cartoons, even as virtual assistants like Siri or Alexa.
-But how do you break into this audio-only world?
+But how do you break into the world of voiceover?
 In this guide, we’ll walk you through how to become a voice actor: everything from finding voice acting jobs and casting calls to creating your first voiceover demo reel.

 - Six steps to becoming a successful voice actor

 - Types of voice acting jobs

 - Required equipment for voice acting

 - How to make your voiceover demo reel

 - How voice acting auditions work

 - Voice acting warmups